Data Requirements and Prediction Scaling for Long-Term Failure Forecasts in Wind Turbines

+It would be good to have more data points in Fig.~~\ref{fig:Prediction_vs_TY}.
+However, it is difficult to find more papers due to the variety of possible methods and their combinations.
+It is also difficult to find a good searchable criterion.
+For example, one cannot search by prediction time because authors do not report it in a unified format.
+The size of the dataset one has to calculate from the authors' notice of the start and end of observations, which is also not unified or even not mentioned, and one has to calculate it from their figures.
 Our systematic Scopus search for "wind w/0 turbine and SCADA and vibration" brought us mainly the articles that we already have seen using Google Scholar, with the exception of Ref.~\cite{tutiven2022early}.
 The Scopus search for other sensors brought us only false positives.
 We found that the keywords strain and torque are used to examine the main structural elements such as foundation and tower of the turbine.
 These elements are designed for much longer services than other components of a turbine.
-The typical time scale is 20 years and there is also a large safety margin.
-Therefore, corresponding fatigue life evaluations can predict 20, as well as 200 years remaining life~\cite{mai2019prediction, zhao2023fatigue}.
+The typical time scale is 20 years, and there is also a large safety margin.
+Therefore, the corresponding fatigue life evaluations can predict 20, as well as 200 years remaining life~\cite{mai2019prediction, zhao2023fatigue}.
 The "LiDAR" as a searched signal gives articles with predictions no longer than 5 minutes, but clear clustering by amount of TY.
-Among 21 found articles, half analyze datasets with less than 1~TY and discuss mainly yaw and alignment, while the rest discuss mainly power reduction due to wake and aging.
+Among the 21 articles found, half analyze datasets with less than 1~TY and discuss mainly yaw and alignment, while the rest discuss mainly power reduction due to wake and aging.
 The "acoustic" gives articles with only instant measures without prediction and for typically very small datasets starting from 0.026~TY.
 This particular number of TY originates from 4 turbines and 2 hours of measurements every night in February~\cite{iannace2019wind}.
 The predicted value is not the condition of the turbine, but the noise it makes.